 Dissertation Project, "Who cares?
 How caregivers influence communicative and cognitive competence during early development":

 Humans are unique in our expression of extensive allomaternal care (AMC—care from someone other than the mother).
 AMC supplements an infant’s intense energy needs, yet is also very likely to play a significant role in shaping communicative and cognitive development in children, a benefit requiring further exploration.
 A rich signaling environment enhances infant perceptual abilities, brain development, and cognitive skills.
 Considerable AMC creates opportunities for children to interact with different signalers (e.g., nannies, grandmothers, uncles, and/or older siblings), which may therefore affect individual fitness outcomes.
 This research aims to improve our understanding of the evolution and maintenance of human AMC practices by investigating whether AMC influences communicative and cognitive outcomes.
-This project will examine how care impacts developmental outcomes in children using a novel combination of interdisciplinary methods, including questionnaires, daily diaries, interviews, laboratory tasks, and clinical cognitive measures.
-Participants will include infants aged 13 to 18 months and their mothers recruited in Tucson, AZ.
+This project examines how care impacts developmental outcomes in children using a novel combination of interdisciplinary methods, including questionnaires, daily diaries, interviews, laboratory tasks, and clinical cognitive measures.
+Participants include infants aged 13 to 18 months and their mothers recruited in Tucson, AZ.
 This study will help determine whether AMC improves early developmental outcomes, such that infants exposed to high levels of AMC develop communicative and cognitive competence sooner than infants exposed to low levels of AMC.
 Identifying how exposure to AMC creates different cognitive and communicative developmental trajectories will enrich our understanding of why extensive AMC evolved and was maintained in our species.

 BA in Anthropology with a minor in Women's and Genders Studies - University of Miami (Coral Gables, FL) May 2010